 I'm an Associate Professor and Department Chair of Philosophy at St. Catherine University in Saint Paul, Minnesota.
 I teach a wide range of courses, including Ethics, Food Ethics, Environmental Ethics, Asian Philosophy, Biomedical Ethics, Logic, and interdisciplinary courses with colleagues on topics like Animal Ethics, Buddhist Philosophy, and Effective Altruism.
 My aim in teaching is to help students see how philosophy connects with their lives outside the classroom.

-I work on issues in practical ethics, mostly to do with the ethics of eating animals, food ethics more broadly, environmental ethics, and effective altruism.
-In my thinking I work to attend to contexts in which we make use of moral terms as a way to bring out details I worry we often overlook in our engagement with ethical issues.
+Lately I've been working on issues in practical ethics, mostly to do with the ethics of eating animals, food ethics more broadly, environmental ethics, and effective altruism.
+In my thinking I work to attend to contexts in which we make use of moral terms as a way to bring out details I worry we often overlook in engaging with ethical issues.

-I'm a co-president of the Society for the Study of Ethics and Animals, I'm the program committee chair for the North American Wittgenstein Society, and I'm the faculty advisor for the St. Kate's student group Advocating For Animals.
+Bob Fischer and I lead the Society for the Study of Ethics and Animals, John Powell and I lead the North American Wittgenstein Society, and I'm the faculty advisor for the St. Kate's student group Advocating For Animals.

-I live in St. Paul, Minnesota with my partner Michelle and our cat Bubs.
-When I'm not doing philosophy, I like to walk, ride my bike, take transit, and cook and eat tasty plant-based Ethiopian, Nepali, Szechuan, and Cambodian food.
+I live in Saint Paul, Minnesota with my partner Michelle and our cat Bubs.
+When I'm not doing philosophy, I like to ride my bike, take transit, and cook and eat tasty plant-based Ethiopian, Nepali, Szechuan, and Cambodian food.